rolandboon/glasswork/docs/application-structure/modules.md

 Modules are the fundamental building blocks in Glasswork.
 A module groups related functionality - services, routes, and dependencies - into a cohesive unit.

+After reading this guide, you will know:

+- How to define and organize modules
+- How to share providers between modules with imports and exports
+- How to implement lifecycle hooks for initialization and cleanup
+- How modules compare to NestJS patterns

 If you're familiar with NestJS, Glasswork modules serve the same purpose but use plain TypeScript functions instead of decorators.

 ::: tip Under the Hood